-Lesley Graham was named the first women’s lacrosse coach at Saint Leo University in September of 2010 and began her first competitive season coaching in 2012.
+Lesley Graham was named the first women’s lacrosse coach at Saint Leo University in September 2010, and guided the Lions into their initial competitive season in 2012.

 In her initial season leading the Green and Gold, Graham guided her squad to a 5-9 record.
 Scoring her first-ever victory over against Catawba (19-2), Graham’s team also spouted-off a season-high three game winning streak during the middle portion of the year.
 In total, her team scored 136 goals, averaging nearly 10 goals per game.
 Her team featured four double-digit goal scorers, including a team-high 45 by Stephanie Marran.
 Additionally, the team sported three President’s Club honorees, two Division II Athletic Directors Academic Achievement Award winners, and six Sunshine State Conference Commissioner’s Honor Roll selectees.
 Graham’s team also produced in the community as each student-athlete volunteered 20 hours of community service apiece.